ParvWad/BrickBreaker-Game/README.md

 #usage
 ![image](https://user-images.githubusercontent.com/73033647/194959626-7b6e85e2-6900-4890-9db4-ebdac4b39bc6.png)

 Player 1 controls the left part of the screen using w a s d keys to direct direction.
 While Player 2 controls the right part of the screeen using the arrow keys to direct direction.
 The player must "bounce" the ball and "break" the bricks to get a score.
 Letting the ball fall will result in a loss of lives.
+Score is tracked automatically and can stack.
+Example, winning with score (3) and score (2) will result in an accumulated score of (5).